 Photograph - no Woolston image is available.

 Status This is an introduced species which is now listed as ‘invasive’.
-Woolston Eyes holds a feral population alongside with the Manchester Ship Canal.
+Woolston Eyes holds a feral population along with the Manchester Ship Canal.
 Red-eared Terrapins are cold-bloodied and must regulate their body temperature by basking in the sun and bare water edges or floating logs in full sun are places to watch.